nitrogency/agentLess/docs/installation.md

 sudo systemctl status agentless
 ```
 If you wish to `restart`, `stop` or `disable` the service, replace the `status` word accordingly.

+The status of other services the application uses can be viewed and handled similarly.
+Just replace the service name.

 ## Logging